aleena-mariya19/project_abstract/README.md

 #  Predictive Modelling of Permitting Cost in Telecom Infrastructure Projects

 ## 🧩 Overview
-This project builds a predictive model to estimate **permitting costs** in telecom infrastructure using **econometric and regression analysis techniques**.
+This project builds a predictive model to estimate **permitting costs** in telecom infrastructure using econometric and regression analysis techniques.
 It applies data-driven insights to support better project budgeting, cost forecasting, and regulatory decision-making in the telecom sector.

 ---